Catalog: PNW BOCES and Hudson River Teacher Center

 • Using exposure-based cognitive behavioral therapy approaches to treat school-related anxiety

-• Supporting caregivers in responding effectively to school refusal
+• Supporting caregivers in responding effectively to school avoidance

 • Troubleshooting challenging family issues related to school avoidance